 You don’t have to soak dried beans overnight.
 But here’s the benefit of doing so.
 Soaking dried beans overnight will simply reduce the time it takes them to cook them to a tender state.
 Soaking beans overnight will also improve their texture.

 If you forgot to soak dried beans the night before, never fear, you can always use the heat soaking method.
 Cover the beans with water, the water level should be two inches above the beans.
-Bring them to a boil stove-top and cook for two minutes.
+Bring them to a boil stove-top and cooking time will only be two minutes.
 Turn off the heat, let them soak for two hours and then start the cooking process.

 I must admit, that I’ve added rinsed and sorted dried beans directly to my crockpot and cooked them on low until tender.
 No soaking at all.
 It works fine because you’re using a slow cooking method to gently bring those beans into tender goodness.
 A scoop of lard always adds to their silky texture.